-(Mark One)

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED December 31, 2022

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-FOR THE TRANSITION PERIOD FROM

-TO

-Commission file number: 001-35733

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation)

-45-5146560 (I.R.S.
-Employer Identification No.)

-1330 Avenue of the Americas, 38th Floor New York, New York 10019 (Address of principal executive offices and zip code)

-(Registrant's telephone number, including area code)

-Not Applicable

-(Formed ham ic, former address and former usear year, it changed since as r report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.01 par value per share SAMG The Nasdaq Global Market Securities registered pursuant to Section on 12(g) of the Act: None Indicate by check mark if the registran it is a well-known seasoned issuer, as s defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registran it is not required to file reports pursu ant to Section 13 or 15(d) of the Act.
-Yes □ No ⊠ nired to be filed by Section 13 or 15(d) of the Securities Exchange as subject to such filing requirements for the past 90 days.
-Yes r every Interactive Data File required to be submitted pursuant to luired to submit such files).
-Yes ⊠ No □ Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the ie n accelerated filer, a non-accelerated filer, a smaller reporting coremerging growth company" in Rule 12b-2 of the Exchange Act.: mpany or an emerging growth company.
-See the definitions of " large Large accelerated filer Accelerated filer \boxtimes Non-accelerated filer Smaller reporting company \boxtimes Emerging Growth Company If an emerging growth company, indic pursuant to Section 13(a) of the Securi as elected not to use the extended transition period for complying with any new or revised financial accounting standards provide d estation to its management's assessment of the effectiveness of its \log firm that prepared or issued its audit report. \boxtimes sinternal control over financial reporting under Section 404(b) of f the If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant inc cluded in the filing reflect the correction of an error to previously / issued financial statements. \square

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+(Mark One) ⊠ ANN UAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE A ACT OF 1934 FOR THE FISCAL YEAR ENDED December 31, 2023 3 OR NSITION REPORT PURSUANT TO SECTION 13 3 OR 15(d) OF THE SECURITIES EXCHANGE GE ACT OF 1934 FOR TH HE TRANSITION PERIOD FROM TO 0 Commission file number: 001-35733 Silvercrest Asset Management Group Inc. (Exact name of registrant as specified in its charter) Delaware 45-5146560 (State or other jurisdiction of incorporation) (I.R.S.
+Employer Identification No.) 1330 Avenue of the Americas, 38th Floor New York, New York 10019 identification 196.)
+(A ddress of principal executive offices and zip code) (Re (212) 649-0600 egistrant's telephone number, including area code) (Formed name, fo Not Applicable rmer address and former fiscal year, if changed since last report) Securities registere d pursuant to Section 12(b) of the Act: Class A commo Title of each class on stock, \$0.01 par value per share Trading Symbol(s) SAMG Name of each exchange on which registered The Nasdaq Global Market Securities regist ered pursuant to Section 12(g) of the Act: None Indicate by chec ck mark if the registrant is a well-known seasoned issuer, as defi ined in Rule 405 of the Securities Act.
+Yes \square No \boxtimes Indicate by chec ck mark if the registrant is not required to file reports pursuant to o Section 13 or 15(d) of the Act.
+Yes □ No ⊠ ck mark whether the registrant: (1) has filed all reports required egistrant was required to file such reports), and (2) has been sub- nge Act of 1934 during the preceding 12 months (or for such shorter as \boxtimes No \square ck mark whether the registrant has submitted electronically ever onths (or for such shorter period that the registrant was required to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the ck mark whether the registrant is a large accelerated filer, an acc ""accelerated filer," "smaller reporting company," and "emerg company or an emerging growth company.
+See the definitions of "larg t.: Large accelerat Accelerated filer Non-accelerated Emerging Grov Smaller reporting company If an emerging ected not to use the extended transition period for comply ing with any new or revised financial accounting standards provided ck mark whether the registrant has filed a report on and attestation Act (15 U.S.C.
+7262(b)) by the registered public accounting fir its internal control over financial reporting under Section 404(b) of th If securities are issued financial ck mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously ck mark whether any of those error corrections are restatements overy period pursuant to §240.10D-1(b). \Box that required a recovery analysis of incentive-based comp pensation received by any of the registrant's executive officers during Indicate by chec ck mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes at June 30, 2023 putation only that the directors and executive officers may be affiliates 88.9 million based on the closing price of \$20.25 for one share of The number of 4,431,104, resp outstanding shares of the registrant's Class A common stock, paectively. ır value \$0.01 per share, and Class B common stock, par v value \$0.01 per share, as of March 4, 2024 were 9,478,997 and

-The aggregate market value of the registrant's common equity held by non-affiliates of the registrant (assuming for purposes of this computation only that the directors and executive officers may be affiliates) at June 30, 2022, which was the last business day of the registrant's most recently completed second fiscal quarter was approximately \$162.0 million based on the closing price of \$16.41 for one share of common stock, as reported on The Nasdaq Global Market on June 30, 2022.

-The number of outstanding shares of the registrant's Class A common stock, par value \$0.01 per share, and Class B common stock, par value \$0.01 per share, as of February 25, 2023 were 9,559,587 and 4,545,380, respectively.